 All people living and working in Japan are required to be enrolled in a Japanese government approved health insurance program.
 In most cases, you will need to be enrolled in Japan’s National Health Insurance (NHI) system, to which you are responsible for enrolling in and making payment.
 NHI affords you comprehensive coverage in the event of illness or injury.
 In most cases, 70% of the medical expenses will be covered by NHI, with the remaining 30% falling to you to cover.
 In your first year living in Japan, premiums could be as low as 3,000 yen per calendar month.
 In the second and subsequent years of living in Japan it is likely that this fee will increase as it is based on your level of income in the previous year.
 More details about NHI will be made available and explained to you during the recruiting process.

-In approximately 10% of cases, an Interac ALT is required to be enrolled in Japan’s Social Insurance (SI), rather than in National Health Insurance.
+In some cases, an Interac ALT is required to be enrolled in Japan’s Social Insurance (SI), rather than in National Health Insurance.
 The structure of SI is a little different to NHI and the monthly premium is more.
 If this is applicable to you, you will be notified of the details when you are offered employment.

 We strongly advise all Interac ALTs to consider purchasing a life insurance policy that makes provision in the event you die as a result of an accident or illness in Japan.
 The cost to prepare and transport your body, mortal remains, or ashes to your home country, as well as a funeral can be in excess of US$50,000 / GB£35,000.
 If you are uninsured the burden on this cost will fall upon your family.